hongzhouyu/FineMed/README.md

 ## Models

-We have uploaded the models to huggingface:
+We have uploaded the models to xxx:

 FineMedLM: